 Local minibuses known as matatus.
 Those will get you to most little destinations (Nakuru and Nairobi).

-The big bus lines and pretty perfect, book bus & shuttle tickets in Kenya, air-conditioned buses like those you would find anywhere else in the planet.
-For these routes, it is top to buy Kenya bus tickets online in advance, and they will leave pretty much leave on time.
+The big bus lines and pretty perfect, book shuttle & bus tickets in Kenya, air-conditioned buses like those you would find anywhere else in the planet.
+For these routes, it is top to make online bus ticket booking Kenya in advance, and they will leave pretty much leave on time.
 Just try to sit nearer to the front if you would favor not to bounce up in the air every time bus rolls over a bump.

 For little rides, you will have to take a 14 to 16 seater matatu, or a six to seven seater shuttle.
 For matatus, ask any local where the central bus terminal is.
 In Nairobi, you will want to go to the River Road region.
 Just note these areas are top-theft areas, so keep your valuables on you and stay alert.

-Most bus firms have offices or bookings bus and shuttle tickets in Kenya agents at vital stops along their routes, where you can book a seat.
+Most bus firms have offices or agents and at vital stops along their routes and online bus ticket booking Kenya partner, where you can book a seat.
 For little trips towns, reservations are not usually necessary, but for famous longer routes, particularly Nairobi-Mombasa and Nairobi-Kisumu, buying your ticket at least a day in advance is highly advised.

 There are a few security considerations to keep in mind about when taking a bus in Kenya.
-Some routes, most notably the roads from Isiolo to Marsabit and Malindi to Lamu, have been prone to attacts by shifas in the past, check things out locally before you book bus & shuttle tickets in Kenya.
+Some routes, most notably the roads from Isiolo to Marsabit and Malindi to Lamu, have been prone to attacts by shifas in the past, check things out locally before you buy shuttle and bus tickets in Kenya.
 Another possible danger is drugged drink and food: it is best to politely refuse and any offers of snacks or drinks from strangers.

 • Dreamline Executive Nairobi, Malindi and Mombasa.